michiosw/secure_vsomeip_modifikation/README.md

 docker inspect container_name
 ```

-Now we have to connect the two containers via ssh to accept the key-pair.
+Now we have to connect the two containers via SSH to accept the key-pair.
 This is done with:

 CONTAINER 1:
 ```bash